 - Substance abuse

+Many find riding a horse has an intense therapeutic effect upon them.
+But this isn’t just anecdotal.
 Riding a horse is therapeutic, says the Michigan State University (4).
-The gait of a horse is similar to a human’s walk and improves an individual’s balance, coordination and physical strength.
+The gait of a horse is similar to a human’s walk and improves an individual’s balance, coordination, and physical strength.

 Substance abuse injures the physical body and weakens the muscles.
 Riding a horse helps the body rebuild muscle and strength, which improves the health of the body.
 When the body is healthy, an individual focuses on the underlying causes of addiction.